 - Maintain a physical distance when you are in contact with a group of people

 - Avoid all sorts of direct physical contact

 Taking care of yourself means taking care of others too.
 If each one is conscious about the complications this disease can bring into their lives, it would be a lot easier to curb the spread of the virus.
 Be cautious.
 Create awareness.
 Stay safe.

 Short Article on COVID-19

-Research has shown that the outbreak of COVID-19 was in December 2019, and from then, there have been around 266,768,000 people who were infected with the virus and around 5,278,749 deaths all around the world, according to reports.
+Research has shown that the outbreak of COVID-19 was in December 2019, and from then, there have been more than 600 million people who were infected with the virus and around 6.5 million deaths all around the world, according to WHO reports, as of September 30, 2022.
 The daily reports of people being infected and people dying have been going up, and down and the numbers vary from country to country.